Actions a GP can take to integrate ESG factors into due diligence

 Based on the interviews, it appears that the costs associated with ESG analysis during due diligence typically range from US$ 5,000 to US$ 20,000, depending on the size, industry and location of the potential investment.
 This expenditure is typically for hiring external advisors to map the ESG issues associated with a particular investment.
 This may include factory site visits, resource utilisation analysis and/or mapping the scope for improvements.
 The estimated costs put ESG due diligence at less than 10 to 15% of total due diligence expenditure.
 These findings suggest that conducting in-depth ESG due diligence may not be as costly as perceived by some GPs.

-A general partner's guide to integrating ESG factors in private equity
+A GP's guide to integrating ESG factors in private equity

 - Currently reading